Cincinnati Dental Bridges by Top Cosmetic Dentists

 What Is A Dental Bridge?

-As a family dentist in Cincinnati, seeing patients of all ages, I get many questions.
-One common questions is related to “bridges”.
+As a family dentist in Cincinnati, seeing patients of all ages, we get many questions about cosmetic dentistry products and procedures.
+One common question is this: What is a dental bridge?

+However, there are different types of dental bridges, and your dentist will select the option that is best suited to the patient’s specific needs – several are available.
 Dental bridges, sometimes called fixed partial dentures, are made to anchor to the teeth on either side of the gap.
 This enables the denture to be removed for daily cleaning.
-These false teeth can also be anchored by dental implants, which would be a more permanent condition.
+These false teeth can also be anchored by dental implants.
 Dentures can also be anchored by bonding them to the teeth on either side.
-This would require the teeth to be fitted with crowns so that the dentures can be properly and permanently set in place.
+This would require the teeth to be fitted with implant crowns so that the dentures can be properly and permanently set in place.

 There are three types of bridges that are most commonly made.
-The most common of these is called the Traditional and it is made of ceramics or porcelain fused to metal.
+Our most popular is the Traditional.
+It is made of ceramics or porcelain fused to metal.
 Cantilevers are made for a condition where there are teeth only on one side for anchoring the bridge.
 Maryland bonded bridges are constructed with plastic teeth and gums on framework made of metal.
+Each type of dental bridge has its own pros and cons that your dentist can discuss with you, the main factors usually being cost, longevity, and how bad the damage or decay of your teeth is.

-Porcelain is considered to be the most durable and more natural in appearance, so it is frequently used in making the replacement teeth.
+Porcelain is considered to be the most durable and more natural in appearance, so it is frequently used in making replacement teeth.
+This is true not only for dental bridges but for tooth veneers, dental implants and dentures.

 Benefits of Dental Bridges